 Intercultural Experience in Japan

-Each year, Mitsui Coal Holdings (MCH) provides two scholarships for high-school students whose parents work for our joint venture and who go to either Moura or Biloela High School to take part in AFS Australia’s intercultural programs in Japan.
-MCH also have a joint scholarship with our joint venture partner Anglo American to send one student to Japan, which is open to high school students nationwide.
+Each year, Mitsui Resources Pty.
+Ltd. provides two scholarships for high-school students whose parents work for our joint venture and who go to either Moura or Biloela High School to take part in AFS Australia’s intercultural programs in Japan.
+MRP also have a joint scholarship with our joint venture partner Anglo American to send one student to Japan, which is open to high school students nationwide.

 In the West, Mitsui Iron Ore Corporation provides one or two scholarships each year for high-school students from Port Hedland and Newman.